 It’s natural to be concerned about treatment-related side effects as you prepare to begin cancer treatment.
-Knowing that your health care team will endeavour to prevent and alleviate side effects may be comforting.
-Palliative care, often known as “supportive care,” is a type of cancer treatment.
+Knowing that your health care team will endeavor to prevent and alleviate side effects may be comforting.
+Palliative care, also known as “supportive care,” is a type of cancer treatment.
 Regardless of your age or stage of disease, it is a vital aspect of your treatment approach.

 Coping with the physical consequences

 Learn more about cancer’s side effects and treatment options, as well as how to prevent or manage them.
 The stage of your cancer, the length and dose of treatment, and your overall health all affect how your physical health changes.

 Talk to your healthcare team about how you’re frequently feeling.
 Any new side effects or changes in current side effects must be communicated.
 They can also identify strategies to reduce or manage your side effects if they know how you’re feeling, making you feel more at ease and maybe preventing any unwanted effects from escalating.
 It may be beneficial to keep track of your side effects to explain any changes to your health care provider.